the-teachingRSE-project/competencies/README.md

 We aim for a publication of most of these papers.
 All people that have participated in discussions with us, e.g. at deRSE23 or undeRSE23 are at least eligible for contributor status.
-If you have particpated regularly at our weekly working meetings you are eligible for authorship.
+If you have participated regularly at our weekly working meetings you are eligible for authorship.